 Create Helpful Bags For the Homeless

 Homelessness is an epidemic and so very sad.
 It’s difficult for anyone living on the street to find much to be thankful for.
-Creating “Heart for the Homeless Bags” with your children is a great way to brighten their lives while teaching your kids about gratitude.
+If you don’t have time to volunteer at your local homeless shelter another way to help is by creating “Heart for the Homeless Bags” with your children.
+This is a great way to brighten their lives while teaching your kids about gratitude.

 These handy collections of everyday items can mean a lot to someone who has nothing.
 Items you can put in your bags include a toothbrush and toothpaste, soap, shampoo, hand sanitizer, feminine hygiene products, and deodorant.
 Snacks can also be included – energy bars, pre-packaged cheese and crackers or peanut butter and crackers.
 These are the everyday items that we take for granted but would be a HUGE blessing to someone who doesn’t have them readily available.

 If you are able to include a small amount of money like a five-dollar bill, that will definitely be appreciated.
 Take these bags with you whenever you go out, and if you spot a homeless individual, grab a bag and hand it to them to sow a seed of love into their forgotten lives.
 Teaching compassion by example and seeing the thankful expressions of the recipient’s faces can make a big impact on your children.

 One project your children can work on individually is to write up a Gratitude List of things they are thankful for.
 To make it more interesting, make it an “A to Z” list.
 They might really have to think to come up with items for every letter.
 Once they are done and look back at their list, they may appreciate those items even more.